kekyo/Epoxy/README.md

 dotnet build
 ```

 * Caution: You have to install .NET 6.0 SDK before above steps.
-Will fail building if installed another version.
+Will fail building if installed only another version.

 ### List of currently supported templates